Gambling and online casinos in Bahrain

 Bahrain is known as the most liberal monarchy in the Persian Gulf.

-and tourism policy is aimed at attracting foreigners.
+Alcohol is allowed here, nightclubs operate, and tourism policy is aimed at attracting foreigners.

-and any organization of gambling within the state is considered illegal.
+However, there are no official casinos in the country, and any organization of gambling within the state is considered illegal.

-However, in recent years there has been an active increase in online gambling among expats,
+However, in recent years there has been an active growth in online gambling among expats working in the oil and gas and financial sectors.

-and settlements - through cryptocurrencies or international wallets.
+Access is via VPN, and settlements are via cryptocurrencies or international wallets.

 Main platforms:- 1xBet